technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 7/Lab 7 - Add advanced client-side functionality to your site using Visual Studio Code for the Web.docx.md

      ![A screenshot of a computer program Description automatically generated](./media/image44.png)

-13. Insert the following code into the inner <div> element:
+13. Insert the following code into the inner 'div' element:

+    **Note 2**: You can copy the script into Notepad on your VM, then paste it from there into Visual Studio Code.

     ```